 What if it snows?

-If you live in a climate where there’s heavy snow cover all winter or it regularly rains, then you don’t need supplemental winter watering.
+If you live in a climate where there’s snow cover all winter or it regularly rains, then you don’t need supplemental winter watering.
 The weather is doing all the work for you!

 But if you live in a drier climate and a couple weeks go by without a good soaking rain, you’ll need to get out there and water your garden.
 Trees and larger perennials should be watered from the trunk to the drip line, and smaller plants should be watered near their crowns.